livepeer/bounties/README.md

 # Livepeer Bounties

 Welcome to the Livepeer Software Bounties program!
 [Livepeer](https://livepeer.org/) is a decentralized community dedicated to building the world’s open video infrastructure.
 We’re thrilled to invite you to contribute and earn rewards for your efforts.

-Explore the [issues tab](https://github.com/livepeer/bounties/issues?q=is%3Aopen+is%3Aissue+no%3Aassignee) to discover community-requested tasks with rewards upon completion.
+Explore the [open bounties](https://livepeer.notion.site/Livepeer-Bounty-Board-13b0a34856878041b9ddecaa1380b2e6) to discover community-requested tasks with rewards upon completion.
+The issues found in this repo mirror those created on the offical [Livepeer Bounty Board](https://livepeer.notion.site/Livepeer-Bounty-Board-13b0a34856878041b9ddecaa1380b2e6).
+Please apply there if interested in any of the bounties.

 Several entities within the Livepeer ecosystem offer bounties, including:

 - **[AI SPE](https://explorer.livepeer.org/treasury/42084921863832634370966409987770520882792921083596034115019946998721416745190)**: A special purpose entity focused on running AI jobs on the Livepeer network.
 Their bounties are labeled [AI](https://github.com/livepeer/bounties/issues?q=is%3Aopen+is%3Aissue+no%3Aassignee+label%3AAI) and are funded by the Livepeer [treasury](https://dune.com/dob/livepeer-treasury).

-Please note that only members of these entities can create issues in the issues tab.
+Please note that only members of these entities can create bounties.
 If you have ideas for bounties, questions about the program, or need assistance, please use the [Discussions Board](https://github.com/livepeer/bounties/discussions) or join the [#🛋│developer-lounge](https://discord.com/channels/423160867534929930/1051963444598943784) channel on our Discord server.

 > [!TIP]
 > In addition to software bounties, the Livepeer ecosystem offers grants for more substantial tasks and projects.
 You can find more information about the grants program [here](https://livepeer.org/grants).
 For security researchers, we also have a bug bounty program, which you can learn about [here](https://immunefi.com/bug-bounty/livepeer/).